SunsetFi/bookofhours-catalog/README.md

 Screen reader support is a work in progress, but a high priority.
 Please report any issues or ideas for improvement to the GitHub issue tracker.
 If you run into any issues using any screen reader aside from NVDA, feel free to report those issues as well.

 The rest of this section assumes you are using NVDA, and lists shortcuts using its default configuration.
 References to the `NVDA` key will be whatever key you configured to be your NVDA modifier key.
 By default, this key is `Insert`.

+#### Preamble: How much of the game can be completed?

+With the current release, the only aspects of the game that are not implemented are:

+- Moving items between rooms
+- Committing skills in the Tree of Wisdom

+The game can be completed without moving items around, but you will find that every book you catalog ends up in the grassy field in front of the gate, where items go when the game does not have anywhere else to put them.
+While annoying to players playing the game with its original UI, this does not have an effect on the catalogue or with a screen reader playthrough.

+The Tree of Wisdom is a different story.
+While it is possible to beat the game without it, only one ending can be completed in extremely narrow circumstances.
+Tree of Wisdom support is therefor a requirement for a proper playthrough of the game.
+Tree of Wisdom support is under active development.

 #### Navigating the Catalogue